-Scope: There are 26 Commuter Rail stations that are fundamentally inaccessible and do not allow for accessible/level boarding via either full high-level or mini high-level platforms.
-As the MBTA continues to advance designs and identify construction funding for full high-level platforms, the agency is working to design a temporary freestanding platform solution that would allow for accessible boarding.
+Scope: There are 26 Commuter Rail stations that are fundamentally inaccessible and do not provide for accessible/level boarding via either full high-level or mini high-level platforms.
+As the MBTA continues to advance designs and identify construction funding for full high-level platforms, the agency shall work to design a temporary freestanding platform solution that would allow for accessible boarding.
 If the design proves to be successful, the solution will be rolled out at several Commuter Rail stations.

 Update: The design of a freestanding temporary raised platform is complete and will be piloted at Beverly Station, at which the existing mini high-level platforms are no longer salvageable.
-The freestanding raised platforms are expected to be in place in March 2024.
+Construction is ongoing and freestanding raised platforms are expected to be in place in July 2024.

-Parallel to this work, 12 inaccessible Commuter Rail stations have been identified as potential candidates for freestanding interim raised platforms.
-Four of them-Wellesley Square, West Medford, Walpole, and Franklin-are currently being evaluated to confirm their suitability for these platforms, as well as to identify additional accessibility upgrades that the stations might require (e.g., accessible parking, sidewalk upgrades, etc.).
+Parallel to this work, 13 inaccessible Commuter Rail stations have been identified as potentially suitable candidates for freestanding interim raised platforms.
+Designs for four of them-Wellesley Square, West Medford, Walpole, and Franklin- have been completed.
+Construction work has been initiated on the installation of the platforms as well as additional accessibility upgrades (e.g., accessible parking, sidewalk upgrades, etc.).
+The target date for the opening of all four stations is early 2025.
+Additionally, design work for the next five stations - Lincoln, Concord, Endicott, Wakefield and Wyoming Hill - has recently begun.

-Note: The 12 inaccessible Commuter Rail stations identified as candidates for freestanding platforms were selected based on their suitable topography and the fact that any additional upgrades those stations might require are likely to be minimal.
+Note: The 13 inaccessible Commuter Rail stations identified as candidates for freestanding platforms were selected based on their suitable topography and the fact that any additional upgrades those stations might require are likely to be minimal.
 As this platform solution is intended to be deployed quickly and be interim in nature (i.e. in place until resources can be secured for full station renovations with full high level platforms), it is not suitable at inaccessible Commuter Rail stations requiring extensive additional upgrades that are time-intensive (e.g. elevators).